-- Select the mode for specifying the datum - ► Click the first element (straight line, circle or circular arc) with the left mouse button - > The element is color-highlighted. - Click the second element (straight line, circle or circular arc) with the left mouse button - > The control sets the preset symbol on the intersection. - > You can align the coordinate system as needed.
-Further information: "Adjusting the orientation of the coordinate system", Page 418
+- Select the mode for specifying the datum - Select the first element (straight line, full circle, or circular arc) using the left mouse button - > The control highlights the element. - Select the second element (straight line, circle, or circular arc) using the left mouse button - The control sets the datum icon on the point of intersection. - In addition, align the coordinate system as needed Further information: "Adjusting the orientation of the coordinate system", Page 432